CodyReichert/awesome-cl/index.md

 * [cl+j](https://common-lisp.net/project/cl-plus-j/) - A JNI-based interface to a JVM via CFFI.
 Not available on Quicklisp.
 Does not reliably work with all implementations.
 [Expat][14].

+See also:

+* [open-ldk](https://github.com/atgreen/openldk) - A Java JIT Compiler and Runtime in Common Lisp.
+[GPL3.0][89].
+(Work In Progress)
+  * "bridges the gap between Java and Common Lisp by incrementally translating Java bytecode into Lisp, which is then compiled into native machine code for execution.
+This unique approach allows Java classes to be seamlessly mapped to Common Lisp Object System (CLOS) classes, enabling effortless integration between Java and Common Lisp codebases."
+  * "provides a practical solution for integrating Java libraries into a Lisp-based workflow without the need for an out-of-process Java runtime environment."

 ## Objective-C ##

+* [cl-nextstep](https://github.com/byulparan/cl-nextstep) -  Cocoa binding for Common Lisp on macOS.
 * [objc-lisp-bridge](https://github.com/fiddlerwoaroof/objc-lisp-bridge) -  A portable reader and bridge for interacting with Objective-C and Cocoa.
 [MIT][200].
+* [cocoas](https://codeberg.org/shinmera/cocoas) -  A toolkit library to help deal with CoreFoundation, Cocoa, and objc. zlib.

 ## Python ##